scoconno/scoconno.github.io/NJCU/Resources/index.md

 #### Approved Courses

-Consult the original proposal for the catalog description and learning goals.
-Note that you'll need to consult the rubrics below to understand the university wide learning goals in the proposals.
+Consult these original proposal for the catalog description and learning goals.
+Note that you'll need to consult the rubrics above to understand the university wide learning goals listed in the proposals.

 + [Ethics in Everyday Life](Ethics.pdf)
 + [The Examined Life](Examined.pdf)